 I can’t answer all of the answers on the form straight away, can I still sign up?

-You’ll be able to sign up to the programme until March 2022 with final submissions open until July so there’s no rush if you need a bit more time to talk to your group, there’s also no limit to how many groups can take part so take your time.
-On the other hand, we know that things change so if you sign up and plans change then just let us know.
+You do need to be able to answer all of the questions on the sign up form before you submit, however, you’ll be able to sign up to the project until Friday 26th May 2023 so there’s no rush if you need a bit more time to talk to your group, there’s also no limit to how many groups can take part in Positive Stories for Negative Times, so take your time.

 Can I sign up with more than one group?